-The project-related benefits for the local community also concern the construction stage.
-In 2021, the Cross River Rail project was named Large Employer of the Year at the Queensland Training Awards for 702,000 hours of training completed, 348,000 of which were delivered to apprentices and interns.
-Furthermore, the project won the 2021 QHMCA (Queensland Major Contractors Association) Innovation and Excellence Sustainability award for using crushed recycled glass as an alternative to natural-origin aggregates and quarry products8 .
+The benefits for local communities associated to the project also concern the construction phase.
+In 2021, the Cross River Rail project was named Large Employer of the Year at the Queensland Training Awards with 702,000 hours of training completed, 348,000 of which were delivered to apprentices and interns.
+In addition, the project won the 2021 QHMCA (Queensland Major Contractors Association) Innovation and Excellence Sustainability award for the initiative of using crushed recycled glass as an alternative to aggregates and quarry products of natural origin8.
 Lastly, in April 2022 the project won the Gold Quill Award of the International Association of Business Communicators (IABC) with its publication on "10,900 ways to build a social license".

-The overall production reached about 45%, with the entire excavation of the tunnel completed by the end of 2021, as per schedule.
+The overall production has reached about 45%, with the entire excavation of the tunnel completed by the end of 2021, as per schedule.

 In December 2021 Ghella, with CPB Contractors, was chosen by the New South Wales Government to build the Station Boxes and Tunnelling Works for the Sydney Metro-Western Sydney Airport line.
 This contract involves the design and construction of about 9.8 kilometres of twin tunnels and excavations for 4 stations.
 The new metro line will connect the residential area of Western Parkland City with work hubs and will be the main connection to the city centre for the Western Sydney International airport, in turn a catalyser for local development served by the new metro connection.
-It is estimated that the construction of the line alone will create 14,000 jobs9, with another 28,000 by 2031 associated directly or indirectly with the construction of the airport served by the new line.
+It is estimated that the construction phase of the line alone will create 14,000 jobs9, with another 28,000 by 2031 associated directly or indirectly with the construction of the airport served by the new line.